rowlando/crystalpalacefestival/src/documents/blog/2013-06-10-the-electric-palace-open-air-cinema-returns.html.md

     itself – our open air cinema at Coopers Yard
 ---

+**Stop press!** A new addition to our programme – *The Library (2012)* – a short animated film by Leo Crane.
+This 4-minute computer animation takes the viewer into their fantasies to share in what could happen if library etiquette is overridden by carnal urges.

 We have a rare treat in store for Crystal Palace lovers and historians of the wondrous palace itself – our open air cinema at [Coopers Yard][1] will show *The Pleasure Garden* (1953), a BBC short film, on its 60th anniversary.
 Filmed among the ruins of the Crystal Palace terraces, The